When you are managing a grant, one of the decisions you may need to make is what type of contract to use for the procurement of goods and services.

 The number of bids required and how extensively the organization seeks out a variety of contractors can mitigate the risk of over-charging.

-And a well-laid out scope of work will go a long way towards excessive use of Change Orders.
+And a well-laid-out scope of work will go a long way toward the excessive use of Change Orders.

 What is a Cost Reimbursement Contract?